 If @filename appears as a word anywhere in the command-line, it will be read line by line, and each line will be treated as a command-line argument.
 Leading and trailing whitespace is intentionally not removed from lines, which makes it possible to handle arguments that start or end with spaces.
 The @- option allows arguments to be read from standard input.
 This allows qpdf to be invoked with an arbitrary number of arbitrarily long arguments.
-It is also very useful for avoiding having to pass passwords on the command line.
-Note that the @filename can't appear in the middle of an argument, so constructs such as --arg=@option will not work.
-You would have to include the argument and its options together in the arguments file.
+It is also very useful for avoiding having to pass passwords on the command line, though see also --password-file.
+Note that the @filename can't appear in the middle of an argument, so constructs such as --arg=@filename will not work.
+Instead, you would have to include the option and its parameter (e.g., --option=parameter) as a line in the filename file and just pass @filename on the command line.